kernelwernel/llarm/README.md

 # CHARM

-An ARM emulation framework library for C++
+An ARM emulation infrastructure for C++

 (add logo here with the binlex table looking thingy)